aelshehawy/academic-kickstart_ash/content/publication/publication2/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "International relations research is animated by the notion that leaders matter.
-Existing approaches rely on proxies such as regime type to infer the importance of individuals.
-We propose a new measure, one based on leader mentions relative to country mentions in the relevant text.
-We construct the measure by scraping speeches made on the floor of U.S. Congress.
-We demonstrate the promise of our proposal by testing propositions developed in the study of election interventions.
-We show that policy divergence between the positions of candidates running in elections abroad gets them more noticed by Congress.
-We also show that leader mentions contain words associated with candidate interventions and concern with democracy.
-We demonstrate that as democracy matures, individual leader salience dims and opposition leaders catch up on visibility with incumbents.
-We make our software available to be used by researchers.
-Our method and measure can help advance research on the importance of leaders - and individuals - in politics more broadly."
+abstract = "Why do country leaders assume greater salience to outsiders in some - but not other, cases in international relations?
+The election interventions literature has argued that when the policy positions of candidates running in elections grow further apart, outsiders are more likely to back the candidates they find most congruent, by using direct support of a candidate (via promises of aid, for example) or by calibrating support for democratic processes in a country to make the victory of the preferred candidate more likely.
+We build on this research agenda to argue that policy polarization in a country will increase the salience of individual leaders to outside actors: it now literally makes a difference who will be in power.
+Noticing - and supporting leaders - becomes important.
+We test our argument about leader salience by scraping speeches made on the floor of U.S. Congress.
+We show that policy divergence between the positions of candidates running in elections abroad gets them more personal recognition in Congress.
+We also show that leader mentions contain words that are associated with an interest in helping foreign leaders get elected.
+Our method and measure can help advance research on the importance of individuals in politics more broadly."

 # Is this a selected publication? (true/false)
 selected = false